haoyang9804/Erwin/experiments/README.md

    ```
 2. In CMaking the Solidity compiler, set clang/clang++ as C/C++ compiler by `-DCMAKE_C_COMPILER=` and `-DCMAKE_CXX_COMPILER=`

-After instrumenting the compiler, run `Python experiments/coverage.py` in the root dir of Erwin.
+After instrumenting the compiler, run `python experiments/coverage.py` in the root dir of Erwin.

 <!-- 3.
 Coverage collection is exquisite and requires a lot of prerequisites to promise correct results.
 When conducting `experiment1` in `coverage.py`, make sure the Python script must be placed in the same directory as the Erwin repository and the repository is installed by `git clone` instead of `npm install`.  -->

 ## Bug Detection On the Solidity Bug Benchmark

 `python experiments/benchmark.py`

+# Experimental Reproduction